chinmayphadkule/Webapp-Pizza-Price-Prediction./README.md

  - Python 3
  - Flask

- ### Setup
+ ### Setup:
    Detailed instructions on how to clone the repository, create a virtual environment, and install dependencies.

 ### 1. **Clone the repository**:
     git clone https://github.com/chinmayphadkule/pizza-price-prediction.git